oraibalmegdadi/scidb/README.md

 3- move the scidb folder to the 52North SOS

-4- Add

-5- This project is managed with Maven3.
+4- This project is managed with Maven3.
 Simply run mvn clean install to create a deployable .WAR file

-6- Upload the War file to te server, the connection to the SciDB should be accomlpished automaticly
+4- Upload the War file to te server, the connection to the SciDB should be accomlpished automaticly

- NOTE: the ssh, postgresql services and SciDB should be running
+ ***NOTE: the ssh, postgresql services and SciDB should be running